cytopia/mysqldump-secure/README.md

-## 1. Tested intensively
+## 1. Penetrated

-Every push to `mysqldump-secure` triggers `travis-ci` which will run hundreds of all kinds of tests against the new code and stress the tool in every way.
+Every push to `mysqldump-secure` triggers `travis-ci` which will run hundreds of all kinds of tests against the new code and stress the tool in every possible way with every possible config.

 You can find the tests within the `.travis` folder including an automated setup to get a master-slave server with SSL encryption setup.
+Thoses tests can also be run locally.

-See [travis-ci.org/cytopia/mysqldump-secure](travis-ci.org/cytopia/mysqldump-secure) for what is going on.
+See [travis-ci.org/cytopia/mysqldump-secure](https://travis-ci.org/cytopia/mysqldump-secure) for what is going on.

 ## 2. Features